Mind blowing

 Turn That Money Drain Into An Investment

-Instead of outlaying a total loss every month and worrying about safety and quality of living, you can buy a property you like in a neighborhood you’re comfortable with, move your student into one bedroom and rent out the other bedroom(s) to a classmate(s).
-Add your student to the mortgage and they’ll pay lower/no rent and build credit in exchange for property management duties like supervising housemates, signing leases, collecting rent, and handling repairs.
+Add your student to the mortgage and they’ll build credit.
+Let them pay a nominal monthly ‘rent’ or forego rent in exchange for property management duties like supervising housemates, signing leases, collecting rent, and handling repairs.
 They’ll live better for less, and gain valuable, real-life investing & property management experience in the bargain.

 Parents get tax deductions, an investment property financed at owner-occupied interest rates sans property manager fees, and home equity appreciation in one of the nation’s strongest real estate markets.